toyo97/rgbd-domain-adaptation/README.md

 3. [References](#references)

 ## Requirements
 Please check the requirements before running the experiments.
 You can find the necessary packages in the `requirement.txt` file.
+The Python version used to carry out all the experiments is `3.6.9`.

 ## Usage
 To run one of the experiments (between DA with relative rotation, Stepwise AFN and the combination of the two) just run